 Student use of these initial two rooms has been extensive.
 The UCI Libraries recorded over 3,000 reservations a quarter for these rooms by undergraduate students with many leveraging the technology in the room to work on group course work.

 This proposal approves expanding the conversion of group study spaces into CSGALs.
 Immediate candidates for expansion have been identified within Langson Library and the Science Library.
 Similar rooms will also be available inside the ALP upon its opening.

 Academic Unit Proposals

 Last November, Assistant Deans were offered the opportunity to provide input to the pool of proposals being considered for eTech@UCI funding.
-Eighteen responses were received from nine units including the Libraries and one proposal jointly submitted by Engineering and ICS.
+Twenty-one responses were received from nine units including the Libraries and one proposal jointly submitted by Engineering and ICS.
 Units submitting multiple proposals indicated their relative priorities.

 Funding is recommended for all the remaining, revised proposals based upon their merit, relevance to the eTech@UCI initiative’s charter, and indication of unit commitment, including (in some cases) matching funds.
 While the full text of each proposal is available at the ETIAC site given above, the following synopsis provides an indication of the considerations behind the recommendations.

 This year units have requested and are receiving eTech@UCI support for online services such as Adobe Creative Cloud in Arts and Humanities.

 eTech@UCI will also support network upgrade proposals in several units including Biological Sciences, ICS and the Libraries.
 These upgrades will provide students a more reliable and higher quality network experience in these areas.
 Final costs will be determined in cooperation with OIT Network Operations.